Damien Deem, Implementation Specialist

 “Advertising moves people toward goods; merchandising moves goods toward people.” – Morris Hite

-In this series, we will discuss how you can improve your merchandising to drive sales and realize other benefits such as reducing shrink.
+In this series (see part 2), we will discuss how you can improve your merchandising to drive sales and realize other benefits such as reducing shrink.
 Effective merchandising, together with precise forecasting, will allow you to minimize backstock, resulting not only in a reduction in shrink but also less labor having to handle excessive backstock.
 We begin this series by examining the differences between direct and indirect merchandising, giving examples of both, and how they can impact your merchandising effectiveness.

 By “direct merchandising” we mean actions that relate to specific items offered for sale.
 Examples include planograms that establish usable space within the store that optimizes the placement of the items and accommodates likely purchasers.
 Merchandising endcaps create a one-stop shopping location, making it easier for customers to quickly scan and make selections.
 Optimal placement of sale and companion items on endcaps and or standalone displays can be the difference between success or failure to your sales strategy.
 Other examples and aspects of direct merchandising include:

 - Aisle attraction.
 Aisles that begin and end with rounded gondolas may entice customers and act as a prelude to what they will find in the aisle.
 Items set up on an endcap in an aesthetically pleasing way allows customers to build their basket as they journey through the store.